-Christmas Unveiles The Eternal Plan
+Christmas Unveiles The Perfect Eternal Plan

 As we gather on this Christmas Eve, Drew’s sermon echoed through the sanctuary, resonating with a message that transcends the twinkling lights and festive decorations.
 Beyond the surface of holiday preparations, Drew challenged us to reflect on a profound question: Are we truly ready for Christmas?